babaisflag/ctf/[210723-27] ImaginaryCTF 2021/README.md

 Yesterday, Roo bought some new flip flops.
 Let's see how good at flopping you are.

-**Attachments**
+**Attachment**

 [`flop.py`](_Attachments/flop.py)

 **Solution**

-So our input is encrypted and decrypted via AES-CBC.
+Our input is encrypted and decrypted via AES-CBC.
 I don't know much about encryption, but reading through the [Wikipedia page](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)), the encryption and decryption process involves xor'ing the previous block (16 bytes) of ciphertext with the next block of plaintext/decrypted text.
 Since the key and IV are initialized before the `for` loop, we have 3 chances to encrypt/decrypt with the same key and IV.
-Our objective is to recover 'gimmeflag' from the ciphertext, without directly encrypting 'gimmeflag'.
+Our objective is to recover 'gimmeflag' from the ciphertext without directly encrypting 'gimmeflag'.

 The title and the description talks about flip flops.
 Might be something related to bit flipping.
 Googling "aes cbc bit flipping", the [first result](https://resources.infosecinstitute.com/topic/cbc-byte-flipping-attack-101-approach/) talks about byte flipping attack for aes-cbc.
 Basically, the decryption process is:
 1. Put the current block of ciphertext through decryption with the provided key;